QWQ Meaning: The Crying Face Emoticon Fully Explained

 #What Does QWQ Mean?

 QWQ is a crying face built from three capital letters.
 The Qs are tear-filled eyes; the W is a sobbing mouth.
-It belongs to the same family as T_T, ;w;, and TwT, all of which build recognizable emotional faces from ordinary keyboard characters.
+It belongs to the same family as T_T, ;w;, and TwT.
+All of these build recognizable emotional faces from ordinary keyboard characters.

 #The Origins of QWQ

 Visual clarity is what kept it alive.
-Three keystrokes produce a face that needs no explanation.
+Three keystrokes produce a face that needs no explanation, and unlike emoji, it renders identically on every device, every font, every chat client.

 #How to Use QWQ in Conversation

 Drop QWQ at the end of a sentence or use it as a standalone reply.
-Here are the most common patterns.
+Here are the most common patterns we see in real chat logs.

 #QWQ vs. Similar Crying Emoticons